DogcraftNet/DogcraftPlugins/Dogcraft-Claims.md

 ### Renting a claim

 Stand inside a listed claim and run `/claimrent rent`.
 The price is withdrawn from your balance and paid to the claim owner (admin claims withdraw the rent but no one receives it).
+The subclaim owner is notified — immediately if they're online, or on their next login if they're offline.

 While rented, you have full owner-level access inside that subclaim — build, break, containers, lock placement — as if you owned it.
 Trust entries still apply.